Early thin-disc assembly revealed by JWST edge-on galaxies: Detection of faint thick discs

 where $\mathbf{m}$ is the PSF-convolved noiseless model and $\mathbf{d}$ is the corresponding noisy mock dataset, $\mathbf{C}$ is the covariance matrix, assumed to be diagonal, with variances set by the rms noise of the observations.
 The significance reported throughout this work is computed as the average of the $\mathrm{DS}$ estimates from the different noise realizations.

 For each galaxy and each set of mock realizations, we compute $\mathrm{DS}$ for thin-disc-only, thick-disc-only model and a thin+thick disc model.
-In Fig. \ref{fig:DS_discs}, we show the values of $\mathrm{DS}$ for the sets of 10 mock data for each galaxy of the sample.
+In Fig. \ref{fig:DS_discs}, we show the values of $\mathrm{DS}$ for the sets of 10 mock data for each galaxy of the sample for galaxies with $h_{r, \rm thick} =1.6\,h_{r, \rm thin}$.
+The corresponding figures for the cases $h_{r, \rm thick} =1.6\,h_{r, \rm thin}$ and $h_{r, \rm thick} = h_{r, \rm thin}$ are shown in Figs \ref{fig:DS_discs_same_extend} and \ref{fig:DS_discs_extended_thin}.
 The markers are colour-coded according to the S/N of the reference observation (computed as described in Section \ref{sec:data}).
-The comparison between the thin-disc-only and thick-disc-only models (left panel of Fig.~\ref{fig:DS_discs}) shows that, although faint, a thick-disc component remains distinguishable from the background noise ($\mathrm{DS}=1$).
-However, for the two lowest--S/N galaxies the expected thick-disc signal is likely too weak to reach a significance level that would allow a confident detection.
+The comparison between the thin-disc-only and thick-disc-only models (left panel of Figs~\ref{fig:DS_discs}--\ref{fig:DS_discs_extended_thin}) shows that, although faint, a thick-disc component remains distinguishable from the background noise ($\mathrm{DS}=1$).
+However, for the two lowest--S/N galaxies (S/N $< 10$) the expected thick-disc signal is likely too weak to reach a significance level that would allow a confident detection.